telerik/blazor-docs/getting-started/what-you-need.md

 * The **[Telerik private NuGet feed]({%slug installation/nuget%})** that requires an Internet connection and credentials.
 It also provides information about updates and new versions.

 * The **[Automated MSI installer]({%slug installation/msi%})**.
 You can download it from your account once and use without an Internet connection.
 It does not provide information about new versions.
 Depending on your setup, it may require elevated privileges to run the install wizard.
-Also provides an offline version of our [demos](https://demos.telerik.com/blazor-ui).
+Also provides an offline version of our [demos](https://demos.telerik.com/blazor-ui) and our [VS extensions]({%slug getting-started-vs-integration-overview%}).

 * The **[ZIP archive]({%slug installation/zip%})** package.
 You can download it from your account once and it does not require Internet connection after that.
 It does not provide information about new versions, and does not require installation.
 Also provides an offline version of our [demos](https://demos.telerik.com/blazor-ui).